Frequently Asked Questions

 ANSWER: We are located directly off I-95; We are 2 hours and 15 minutes from the Virginia State Line.
 We are 45 minutes from the South Carolina State Line.

 ANSWER: We have several options that appeal to groups.
-Our options range from contemporary southern fare in a restored early 20th century house to mouthwatering North Carolina BBQ at a local favorite for over three decades.
+Our options range from contemporary southern fare in a restored early 20th-century house to mouthwatering North Carolina BBQ at a local favorite for over three decades.
 We even have an option to have a catered meal at a National Register of Historic Places.
-Contact our Tourism Sales Manager and she can help you with contacts and finding the right fit for your group.

 ANSWER: Our major events that groups have enjoyed in the past include: The Dogwood Festival, held the fourth weekend in April, downtown; Blues-N-Brews is a great event hosted by the Cape Fear Regional Theatre and offers great brews, many local, and music galore.
 The International Folk Festival, held downtown, the last weekend of September; The Fourth of July celebration on Fort Bragg, what a better way to celebrate our freedom than with the very men, women and their families to protect it!
 Check out our calendar of events for other options that may work for your group’s visit to the communities of Cumberland County.